Ride the Road

 Unit 2: Basic Bike Maintenance

-Hands-on activities get students up close and personal with bicycles as they learn to check air pressure, brakes, and grease chains.
+Hands-on activities get students up close and personal with bicycles as they learn to check air pressure, brakes, and oil chains.
 Tips for fitting a bike and locking it properly are also reviewed.

 Delivered outside in the school yard.